christopher-demarco/hello-serverless/README.md

 `env.domain.example`, e.g. the REST interface under QA testing will be found at `https://test.domain.example`.

-The environment can be overridden via the env var `TF_VAR_branch`.
+The environment is set via the env var `TF_VAR_environment`.
 CICD workflows set this automatically; the local dev env must set this explicitly in order for Terragrunt to function properly.